Economic activity and social change in the UK, real-time indicators: 18 September 2025

 3. The confidence limits are 1.96 standard deviations of the seasonally adjusted series, centred around zero.
 If a data point is outside of these limits, it is a statistically significant difference.

-The number of firms reporting an increase in turnover in May 2025, when compared with the previous month, was broadly equal to the number of firms reporting a decrease.
-This is an improvement from April 2025 when a net 1% more firms reported a decrease in turnover compared with the previous month.
-This is after seasonal adjustment and is within normal month-on-month variation.
+The number of firms in the construction sector reporting an increase in turnover compared with the previous month was broadly equal to the number of firms reporting a decrease.
+This is a decrease of 2 percentage points, compared with July 2025, and is within normal month-on-month variation.

 The data are seasonally adjusted.
-More information on the compilation and methodology of these estimates can be found in our Economic activity and social change in the UK, real-time indicators methodology
+More information on the compilation and methodology of these estimates can be found in our Economic activity and social change in the UK, real-time indicators methodology.

 Advanced notification of potential redundancies